Karol95K/Bookstore/README.md

 # praca_v2
-First project.
-A collection of books in the library
+A collection of books in the bookstore.
+Not finished